fewrux/karuna/README.md

 <img src="app/assets/images/cover.png" alt="banner">

 > Volunteering Platform and Social Network to connect NGOs and volunteers around the world.
 Developed in 8 days by a team of 4 for the final project for Le Wagon coding bootcamp.
-Built using Ruby on Rails, JavaScript with StimulusJS, CSS and Bootstrap.
+Built using Ruby on Rails, JavaScript with Stimulus.js, PostgreSQL and Bootstrap.

 ## ⚙️ Tools & Technologies used